realashleybailey/in-app-payments-ios-swiftui/docs/install.md

        2. Drag **SquareInAppPaymentsSDK.xcframework** and **SquareBuyerVerificationSDK.xcframework** from the unzipped folder into the **Embedded Binaries** section.
        3. Choose **Copy Items if Needed**, and then choose **Finish** in the dialog box that appears.

-## Install Square InAppPaymentsSDK SwiftUI
+## Install Square In App Payments SDK SwiftUI
 >Xcode 11 integrates with libSwiftPM to provide support for iOS platforms.

 1. The preferred way of installing is via the [Swift Package Manager](https://swift.org/package-manager/).